Living and Learning in Newing College

 Newing Leadership Program

-Courses and Discussion Sections
+Area-Based Courses and Discussion Sections

 These are area based courses open only to students living in Newing Community.
 ABCs (area-based courses) are introductory courses (or in most cases, discussion sections of courses) specifically designated for first-year students who reside in the community sponsoring these courses.
 In ABCs you go to class with the students living in the same college or community, form study groups together, and develop deep, lasting friendships based on life both in and out of the classroom.